GalaBalaMR/car-app/README.md

 </div>

 ### <div align="center">Hello!
 My name is Matúš and I believe, that one day i will be great developer 👨‍💻!
 For this moment, I just learn because it is only way how to change my dream in to reality🙂</div>

+### Installation
+- 🛠️ Because it is running on Sanctum SPA just add  SESSION_DOMAIN=localhost, SANCTUM_STATEFUL_DOMAINS=localhost:8000, SESSION_DRIVER=cookie to your env, and in cors.php add 'paths' => ['api/*','/login','/logout', 'sanctum/csrf-cookie'], 'supports_credentials' => true.
+And last step is just uncomment this line \Laravel\Sanctum\Http\Middleware\EnsureFrontendRequestsAreStateful::class, in kernel. php.
+And thats all.

-- 🔭 That's it, ladies and gentlmens, this is my first e-commerce ever!
-Yes, it's not perfect, still in progress, but i hope that this project can represent my knowledge of laravel 🙂
+- 🔭 I hope that this project can represent my knowledge of laravel and new knowledge about Vue 🙂

 ### About Project
-- 🛠️ Small e-commerce with logic for admin and user.
+- 🛠️ Small app for service.

 - ❓ What it does?
-I hope everything, what's needed.
-You can add categories, subcategories of items, items and when something important happend, admin receive message about it in admin panel and customer receive mail about his order.
+After registration, you can add, update, delete car and item.

-- 🏃‍♂️ It is running on Laravel and use package like spatie, fullcalendar and more...
+- 🏃‍♂️ It is running on Laravel and use Vue...

 <br/>